The Account Settings page allows admins to manage their Checkr account and individual users to manage their account settings. Use this page to:

-- Candidate invitation expired: Receive an email when an invitation has expired because the candidate did not complete the process within 7 days (or the client specified period).
+- Candidate invitation expired: Receive an email when an invitation has expired because the Candidate did not complete the process within 7 days (or the customer-specified period).

 - Candidate invitation sent: Receive an email every time an invitation is sent to a candidate.

-Use Account Settings > Users to view, edit, manage, or delete existing users, or to invite new users to your Checkr account.
+Use the Users tab to view, edit, manage, or delete existing users, or to invite new users to your Checkr account.

-Note: Best practices suggest that you maintain at least two admin accounts for your organization.
-If there is only one admin account, and if that person leaves your company unexpectedly, no one will be able to access the Checkr Dashboard and manage your account.
+Note: Best practices suggest that you maintain at least 2 admin accounts for your organization.
+If there is only 1 admin account, and if that person leaves your company unexpectedly, no one will be able to access the Checkr Dashboard and manage your account.

-If there is no admin on the account, contact Checkr Customer Support to create an admin user account.
+If there is no admin on the account, contact Checkr Customer Success to create an admin user account.

-To add a user, enter their email address, then click +Invite.
-Checkr will send an invitation to the user to confirm the new account creation, and set up a password.
+To add a user, enter their email address in the Enter email field and click Add User.
+Checkr will send an invitation to the user to confirm the new account creation and set up a password.

 After the invitation is confirmed, add a user Role and Geo.

 Note: Checkr cannot add users to your account.
-Please be certain to create more than one Admin user for the account, to protect against unexpected changes within your company.
+Please be certain to create more than 1 Admin user for the account to protect against unexpected changes within your company.

-Use the Roles pulldown menu to assign roles to your users, and grant them permissions within the Checkr Dashboard.
+Click Edit in the Roles column to assign roles to your users, and grant them permissions within the Checkr Dashboard.